• Skip to primary navigation

 • Add flour – Mix in the flour and combine.

-• Chill – Cover the dough with plastic wrap and put in the freezer for 15 minutes or the fridge for an hour.
+• Chill – Cover the dough with plastic wrap and put in the fridge for 30 minutes.

 • Heat the oven – Preheat the oven to 350°F. Line a baking sheet with parchment.